Create Yarmouth

 The story so far:

-During the first two years, online and in-person workshops at all eight primary schools in Great Yarmouth have led to full-scale performances at St George’s Theatre and The Drill House, enabling hundreds of children to experience a live orchestra for the first time.
+During the first two years, online and in-person workshops at all eight primary schools in Great Yarmouth led to full-scale performances at St George’s Theatre and The Drill House, enabling hundreds of children to experience a live orchestra for the first time.

 Presented by BBC Concert Orchestra percussionist Alasdair Malloy, both events had distinctive themes.
 Mission Earth (May 2022) was a musical adventure with an important environmental message, whilst The Incredible Orchestral Time Machine (June 2023) featured music relating to different time periods, woven together with aspects of local history to make the narrative even more relevant to the audience.
 The latter event was streamed so that nearly 4,000 children at 32 schools across Norfolk could also engage with the live experience.